openstack-archive/senlin/FEATURES.rst

 to.

-Integration with Tooz
+Investigation of Tooz
 ^^^^^^^^^^^^^^^^^^^^^

-There is potential requirement to do a better coordination between nodes in a cluster.
-That is where the Tooz project can be leveraged.
+There is requirement to manage multiple senlin-engine instances in a distributed way.
+Or, we can use a variant of DLM to manage cluster membership.
+E.g. use redis/zookeeper to build clusters in their sense so that when the cluster membership changes, we may possibly receive a notification.
+This would be helpful for cluster health management.

+Tooz is the promised focal point in this field, generalizing the many backends that we don't want to care about.
+This TODO item is about two things:

+#.
+Whether Tooz does provide a reliable membership management infra?
+#.
+Is there a comparison between zookeeper and redis for example.

 Run Senlin API under Apache